robertassersn/API_POC/README.md

 <details>
 <summary>Assumptions</summary>

-- Colleagues must understand python language, have ability to install python packages, read and understand python packages on demand on high level.
+- Familiarity with python requires, have ability to install python packages, read and understand python packages on demand on high level.
-- Understandent of .env and .conf file usage
+- Understanding of .env and .conf file usage
 - For consistency I'm requested to pass ALL variables via .conf file
 -  ingestion/schemas/export directory wouldn't be listed in prod, but provides an example how schema definition for ingested files would be stored